khueue/prolongo/README.md

 ## Todo

+ * Add tests that convert back-and-forth between term and bytes.
  * Start thinking about how to write the report.
  * (Decide on amount of (and implement) validation in encoder/decoder.)